forcedotcom/sf-fx-runtime-nodejs/README.md

 Now write your test as you normally would and point your url at your wiremock port (http://localhost:8080).
 Any requests made to this port will be forwarded to your salesforce url.
 The response will be recorded an a "scratch mapping" automatically generated.

+When you've recorded a scratch mapping you want to use, rename it something descriptive before committing it.
+Also edit the mapping to remove the default `"ignoreExtraElements": true` declaration in `bodyPatterns` as it's been a source of issues where wiremock should have failed, but did not.

-You can focus one specific test by passing the `-g` flag into mocha along with the name of the test.
+Tip: You can focus one specific test by passing the `-g` flag into mocha along with the name of the test.
 For example to run only the "invalid version" test you could run:

 ```
 $ npm run test -- -g "invalid version"